 This is not an Italian restaurant as you may know it, Antica Australis is a ‘locanda’.
 A locanda is a local, casual dining establishment where everyone is warmly welcomed and where you are encouraged to feel right at home.
 It’s a very traditional regional Italian concept of an inn, designed to provide meals for weary travellers looking to rest and revive their spirits.
-Carcoar is in fact situated along an old Cobb & Co track, making the parallels between villages in rural Australia and Italy even stronger.
+Carcoar was an original stop on the old Cobb & Co track, so it’s the perfect alignment of rural life in Australia and Italy!

 Say it with us, <cho-sha-ria>.
 Paolo is from the ancient ‘hidden’ region of Ciociaria in central Italy, it’s just one hour south from Rome but a whole world away.
 This is the wild heart of Italy, the homeland of ancient Italic tribes who forged the first concept of a unified country in the Apennine Mountains over 3,000 years ago.
 They were conquered by the ancient Romans circa 300 BC but their spirit lives on in their food, stories, music and dialect.
 Paolo has brought a little of the wild Ciociarian spirit to the untamed ancient southern land he now calls home.